ClementPinard/multiprogress/README.md

 lets you log a message the line you want. message will be truncated to terminal length, in order to fit on one line.
 For long messages, you can split your message in 2 lines.

+`mp.erase(line)`

+erases the line and the progress bar if any.
+Can be useful if you want to log messages with tabs (which will overlap with previous text)

 `mp.resetProgress()`

 lets you start from scratch a new print zone.
 You should print it as soon as you have finished your progress operation, to flush print zone